thumbsniper/docker-config/README.md

+# docker-config

-Please visit [ThumbSniper.com](https://thumbsniper.com) and have a look at the [Getting Started](https://thumbsniper.com/gettingstarted) guide.
+Please visit [ThumbSniper.com](https://thumbsniper.com) and have a look at the [Getting Started](https://thumbsniper.com/docs/gettingstarted) guide.